Index

 I've created a project: what's next?

 That's a good question!
-The further steps will highly depend on what you are trying to achieve.
+The next steps will depend on what you are trying to achieve.
 Let's explore some options.

 Adjust project settings

 You might want to adjust your project settings.
-To achieve that, click More > Settings in the top menu:
+To do that, click More > Settings in the top menu:

 Upload translation files

-After project settings are adjusted, you will probably want to upload your content to start translating.
-To achieve that, proceed to the Upload page:
+After adjusting your project settings, you'll probably want to upload your content to start translating.
+Go to the Upload page:

-Here on this page you'll need to choose one or more files to upload and adjust the uploading settings.
-Please find detailed instructions in the corresponding article.
+Here, you'll need to choose one or more files to upload and adjust the uploading settings.

 Add more project languages

 When creating the project, you have already chosen one base language and one or more target languages.
-Also, when you are uploading translation files, all missing languages will be created automatically in your project.
-However, you might still need to add even more languages and this is a very simple thing to do.
+Also, when you upload translation files, all missing languages will be created automatically in your project.
+However, you might still need to add even more languages, and this is very simple to do.

 Click on the Languages dropdown and choose New language: